Your Complete Beginner’s Guide to Trading Options

-When it comes to investing, there is simply no better way to ramp up your profit potential than with options trading.
+When it comes to investing, there is simply no better way to ramp up your profit potential than to trade options.
 With options, you can collect big gains in just a matter of days, or even hours.

 Now, you might think options trading is scary.
 And if you've never done it before, there are a few tricks of the trade we'll show you today.
 But once you've learned the basics and gotten some trades under your belt, you'll probably find it's just as easy as traditional stock investing.

-That's why we're bringing you the complete guide to options trading for beginners today…
+That's why we're bringing you the complete guide to options trading for beginners to help get you started today…

 Plus, options trading can be a lot more fun – especially when the profits start rolling in.